Family gardening

 Don’t let the expression "A poor worker blames his tools." become a negative self-message – sometimes it is the tools.
 Make sure all of your cutting tools are as sharp as they can be; a sharp blade should glide through a branch like a knife through butter.
 Trying to prune a plant with blunt secateurs is not good for the plant or the gardener.
 It is also a good idea to look at your favourite tools and see if there is a better option.
 With technology constantly evolving, what was once ‘the’ product for the job, has now been replaced by something smarter and more efficient.

 Look for tools made with lightweight materials or that have an ergonomic design making them more comfortable to hold.
 In some situations, a basic tool has been completely redesigned to make the job easier.
 Take for example loppers with integrated rachets that give increased power for less effort.
 Another example is a robotic lawnmower that can save you hours of time pushing a mower across your lawn every couple of weeks.
 A battery-operated sprayer can deliver a quick spray to a pest-ridden plant without creating an ache in weak hands.
-Take a trip to the garden centre and have a good look at what is available and make an upgrade you won’t regret.
+Take a trip to your local hardware retailer and have a good look at what is available and make an upgrade you won’t regret.

 Garden review